Levis318/MASTERCODERS.github.io/README.md

       1. make an image for the enemies
       2. make it so that the enemies move
       3. assign a speed the enemies
-      4. give a damge hitbox to the enemies
+      4. give a damage hitbox to the enemies
-      5. implement a damage system (This might need its own step)
+      5. implement a elimination system

 **Page layout and interface**